-- The rest of the critical info should come gradually, including size, pattern, material, a unique feature, age range, model, and so on.
+- The rest of the critical info should come gradually, including size, pattern, material, unique feature, age range, model, etc.

-Take a look at the product description written for the Nike Daybreaker Sneaker Shopping Ad:
+Take a look at the description written for the Nike Daybreaker Sneaker Shopping Ads:

 First, you can see the brand name, the product type, and who it’s for.
-The rest of the information is not visible until a customer clicks on the product.
+The rest of the information is not visible until a customer clicks on the product types.

-You must provide some information in your product description, which are the details of your products that the buyers inquire about before purchasing.
-This ensures your product information will match search queries of your target audience.
-Have a look at the must-provide info on your product descriptions
+You must provide some information in your description, including the details of your products that the buyers inquire about before purchasing.
+This ensures your product information will match the search queries of your target audience.
+Have a look at the must-provide info on your descriptions for your product types.

 - Any unique details about the product